reeseovine/discord-stuff/README.md

 Only tested on Linux with EnhancedDiscord.
 Modifying Discord goes against their TOS so *use at your own risk*.

-## Bliss
+# Bliss

-Modern, Mac-like theme with support for both light and dark modes.
+Sleek, flat theme with support for both light and dark modes.

 ![Dark mode preview](bliss/preview-dark.png)